MACSMIN 2025: Mathematics and Computer Science for Materials Innovation

 - MACSMIN 2025 is a satellite of the 35th European Crystallographic Meeting, Poznan, Poland.

 - Conference organizers: Vitaliy's Data Science group including Olga Anosova, Dan Widdowson, Will Jeffcott, Yury Elkin, and Jonathan (Teddy) McManus.
-To participate for free, please e-mail.
+The registration was free by e-mail.

-- Tentative timetable.
-Tutorials on 9.9.2025 will present the latest advances in Geometric Data Science for crystals (Dan Widdowson), proteins (Olga Anosova), and molecules (Yury Elkin).
+- See the timetable below.
+The tutorials on 9.9.2025 presented the latest advances in Geometric Data Science for crystals (Dan Widdowson), proteins (Olga Anosova), and molecules (Yury Elkin).

-- The conference is funded by the LMS through the network Applied Geometry and Topology.
+- The conference was funded by the LMS through the network Applied Geometry and Topology.

 - Travel information for Liverpool (UK): venue, accommodation, trains, and flights.